bwhli/omm-monk-cli/README.md

 monk confirm-transaction TRANSACTION_ID
 ```

-* TRANSACTION_ID: The ID number of the transaction you want to confirm.
+* `TRANSACTION_ID`: The ID number of the transaction you want to confirm.